worldline/ios-training/src/docs/swift/README.md

 ## Functions

-In the following, we use the terms argument and parameter interchangeably.
+In the following, we use the terms 'argument' and 'parameter' interchangeably.

-The declaration of functions in swift has the following peculiarities:
+The declaration of functions in Swift has the following peculiarities:

 - Parameters are named and ordered.
 This means that when you call a function, you must specify the name of the arguments in the correct order.
 - A parameter can have different external and internal names by declaring it like this: `externalName internalName: Type`.
 The external name is also called an argument label.